wp-plugins/google-drive-embedder/readme.txt

 Have you also configured the plugin?
 Under Settings -> Google Apps Login, you will need to follow the instructions to obtain a Client ID and Client Secret from Google Cloud Console, and enter them into that settings page.

-= How can I purchase the premium version? =
+= How can I purchase the premium or enterprise version? =

 You can purchase a license here:
 [http://wp-glogin.com/drive/](http://wp-glogin.com/drive/?utm_source=Drive%20ReadmeFAQ&utm_medium=freemium&utm_campaign=Freemium)